What Answer instructions are

 Next step

-Once you've written your instructions, test them with the Preview before going live: Test your chatbots before going live.
-To control when Vex escalates to a human, see Control when Vex hands off to a human.
+Try your wording before real visitors see it: Test your chatbots before going live.
+To control when the agent escalates to a person, see Control when Vex hands off to a human.